certara/pyDarwin/docs/Troubleshooting.rst

 .. _can't open r:

 **can't open results.csv** pyDarwin opens and closes the models.json, results.csv and messages.txt file with each model completed.
-This is done so that if the search is interupted it can be restarted with as little lost computational time as possible, and so the user can read and parse the messages.txt file to monitor progress.
-A work arround is to copy message.txt to another file name (messages1.txt) and read that file.
+This is done so that if the search is interrupted it can be restarted with as little lost computational time as possible, and so the user can read and parse the messages.txt file to monitor progress.
+A work around is to copy message.txt to another file name (messages1.txt) and read that file.